TheStatsProject/LMPF/docs/source/My-art.rst

 Methodology Overview: Measuring America's People and Economy
 -------------------------

+**Recommended Readings**

+1. **Introductory/Basic Level**
+   *Introduction to the Economics of Immigration in OECD Countries*
+   **Author(s):** OECD Team

+   This paper analyzes the impact of migration on the labor market and GDP in OECD countries.
+It explains in a simple way how to measure the contribution of immigrants to aggregate output, focusing on employment share rather than total population.
+Despite being a 2018 paper, it is a starting point for understanding the calculations developed.

+2. **Intermediate/Medium Level**
+   *Rethinking the Benefits of Immigration: Theory and Evidence from the U.S.*
+   **Authors:** Gianmarco I.P.
+Ottaviano and Giovanni Peri

+   This paper is another good reference for understanding the meaning of the calculations performed in this article.
+It develops a two-sector macroeconomic model where natives and immigrants are imperfect substitutes.
+It then uses data from the Census/American Community Survey—extremely similar to the way we constructed the database—to empirically estimate the contribution each worker makes to GDP.

+3. **Advanced/Specialized Level**
+   *Immigration and Economic Growth*
+   **Author:** George J. Borjas

+   This paper provides a rigorous macro- and micro-level framework that links immigration inflows to changes in GDP growth rates and labor productivity, in close agreement with GDP projections for 2025 and GDP per worker that we estimated.
+It uses a formal model where :math:`GDP = f(K, L)`. to be linear-homogeneous.
+This allows for the decomposition of output per worker according to the proportion of native-born and immigrant workers, thereby making it possible to more accurately measure the sensitivity of the effects on GDP of an increase or decrease in immigrants.

 **Data Sources**

 1. **U.S. Census Bureau**: Provides population data for native and foreign-born groups.